 If you consume content, such as watching Good Mythical Morning on YouTube, you might not get the full experience unless you have 4k.
 Most creators use high-quality cameras that show up best in 4k.

 For most other uses, it really won’t matter whether you choose a 4k monitor or a 144hz monitor.
 You will notice a difference, but it isn’t going to make or break what you do.

 Final Verdict For Our 4k vs. 144hz Comparison

+The main difference between 4k and 144hz is, 4k is the best for productivity, but a 144hz monitor is a great option for gaming due to its overclocking rate.
 At the end of the day, there are some benefits to both a 4k monitor and a 144hz monitor.
-There is no doubt that 4k is the best for productivity, but a 144hz monitor is a great option for gaming due to its overclocking rate.
 It will come down to your own personal preferences, budget, and tastes.